pletzer/nemoflux/README.md

 ```
 assuming you have ImageMagick installed.

 Feel free to edit the target points in file ../data/sa/S3_sa.txt.
-When the target points intersect land, the flux will be set to zero.
+Note that the target line can intersect land - this will just set the flux to be zero there.